 The practice had arrangements in place to monitor health and safety and deal with foreseeable emergencies.
-The practice maintained a comprehensive system of policies and risk assessments which included radiation, fire safety, general health and safety and those pertaining to all the equipment used in the practice.
-The practice had a business continuity plan to deal with any emergencies that may occur which could disrupt the safe and smooth running of the service.
-The practice had in place a well-maintained Control of Substances Hazardous to Health (COSHH) file.
-This file contained details of the way substances and materials used in dentistry should be handled and the precautions taken to prevent harm to staff and patients.
+The practice maintained a comprehensive system of policies and risk assessments which included radiation, conscious sedation, fire safety, general health and safety and those pertaining to all the equipment used in the practice.